GDU-Lord/groupme_bot/README.md

 # groupme_bot
-A Telegram bot for managing groups within a given community
+A Telegram bot for managing groups within a supergroup